ongas/hs-price-tracker/price_tracker_developer_guide.md

 - **Verification:** All relevant BuyWisely tests are now passing (excluding the expected timeout test).
 Diagnostics confirm that `name`, `price`, and `seller_product_url` are correctly extracted and populated.
 - **Status:** Fully resolved.
 The regression has been fixed, and entity data is now extracted as expected.

-#### Seller URL Extraction, Offers Traversal, and Diagnostics (September 2025)
+#### Seller URL Extraction, Offers Traversal, Delivery Price, and Diagnostics (September 2025)

 - **Issue:** The entity url was empty due to incomplete or non-robust extraction of the offers list and seller_product_url from the hydration data.
 - **Root Cause:** Extraction logic did not robustly traverse the hydration data to find the offers list, and fallback logic or alternative fields were sometimes used, leading to missing or incorrect seller URLs.
 - **Actions Taken:**
     - Extraction logic was rewritten to robustly traverse all nested product dictionaries in the hydration data to find the offers list.
     - Only the seller_product_url from the lowest-priced offer is used for the url field; no fallback or alternative logic is permitted.
-    - Deep diagnostics were added to log the full hydration data, offers list, all candidate seller_product_url values, and the final url at every stage.
+    - Deep diagnostics were added to log the full hydration data, offers list, all candidate seller_product_url values, the lowest delivery price, and the final url at every stage.
+    - Delivery price extraction now checks both `delivery` and `shipping` fields in all offers, and always sets `delivery_price` in the entity if present (including zero/free shipping).
-    - Tests were updated to cover edge cases, missing data, and strict extraction requirements.
+    - Tests and fixtures were updated to cover delivery price extraction, edge cases, and strict requirements for both price and delivery fields.
-    - Deployment and log review workflow was improved to verify extraction and diagnostics end-to-end.
+    - Deployment, log review, and API verification workflow was improved to verify extraction and diagnostics end-to-end, including explicit use of the Python API utility for post-deployment checks.
     - **Note:** The `test_buywisely_diagnostics_logging.py` test was removed due to its persistent brittleness and the difficulty in reliably asserting its logging behavior within the test environment.
 The core logging functionality is still covered by other means.
 - **Verification:** Diagnostics in the Home Assistant log now show the full offers list, all candidate seller_product_url values, and the final url set in the entity.
 Tests pass for all edge cases.
 - **Status:** Fully resolved.
 Extraction is now strict, robust, and regression-proof.